richardssinclair/OpenReply/readme.md

-##Open Reply Task
+Open Reply Task

 I really enjoyed working on this technical task.
-I used vanilla JavaScript and plain CSS, along with the [User JavaScript and CSS Chrome extension] (https://chrome.google.com/webstore/detail/user-javascript-and- css/nbhcbdghjpllgmfilhnhkllmkecfmpld), as recommended.
+I used vanilla JavaScript and plain CSS, along with the User JavaScript and CSS Chrome extension, as recommended.

 One challenge I encountered was handling the transition between the Phones tab and other tabs.
 To solve this, I used a MutationObserver to detect changes in the Filter dropdowns and TariffCards — particularly to check when new cards appeared after switching tariffs.